11/10/23

 When building an application on Encore with Go, most developers seldom think about tracing until you see traces appearing in your local dashboard - and yet when you get an annoying bug, they are there instantly and allow you to deep dive into the problem, inspecting the request/response objects of any of the API calls made deep within the stack as well as the database queries made.

-This has been achieved through a two-fold approach; first, our API and Infrastructure SDKs are deeply integrated into our tracing system, allowing them to provide rich span data and then from the moment a trace is started, either on a request to the HTTP server or a Pub/Sub message is received, we trace the go-routines involved until the point the request and any spawned work is completed (I recently gave a talk at GopherCon on how we do this, which you can watch here).
+This has been achieved through a two-fold approach; first, our Backend Framework is deeply integrated into our tracing system, allowing them to provide rich span data and then from the moment a trace is started, either on a request to the HTTP server or a Pub/Sub message is received, we trace the go-routines involved until the point the request and any spawned work is completed (I recently gave a talk at GopherCon on how we do this, which you can watch here).

 In essence, when a request starts, we generate a Request object, which we effectively track against the processing of the entire request at each significant point in the application (API calls to other services, external HTTP calls, database calls and pub/sub publishes) we automatically create new spans in the trace and emit events for those spans.

-The tracing system running within our SDK then streams events in real time to our trace engine, which indexes & stores the events, and it is from this data store the dashboard is able to show you what's happened inside your app.
+The tracing system running within our Backend Framework then streams events in real time to our trace engine, which indexes & stores the events, and it is from this data store the dashboard is able to show you what's happened inside your app.

 The beauty of Encore's Go-based request tracking lies in its seamless integration and automatic trace generation.
 Developers don't have to wrestle with the complexities of tracing; it just works right out of the box.
 With a combination of deep SDK integrations, real-time event streaming, and a robust trace engine, Encore ensures that Go developers have all the tools at their disposal for a transparent view into their applications.
 If you thought Go's request tracking was magic, wait till you see how we conjured the same for TypeScript